fbpx

 In 2016 the United States experienced a rise in hate crimes that continued into consecutive years.

 Local communities have been targeted because of their religion, sexuality, and ethnicity.
 In response to these events, the Gandhi Institute (in partnership with the Farash Foundation) created Youth Healing Hate grants to empower youth to address the root causes of hate and incivility.
-Now in its sixth iteration, the grant has enabled Rochester-area youth to complete over 50 projects that build community and support in place of fear and hate.
+Now in its seventh iteration, the grant has enabled Rochester-area youth to complete over 50 projects that build community and support in place of fear and hate.

 Every year, local youth ages 12-24 can receive up to $1,000 for projects that provide a creative solution to fear, hostility, and division within their community.

-For more information. email mkgi@gandhiinstitute.org
+For more information, email katie@gandhiinstitute.org

 Inspiration for the Grants